ReiKratos/BS4-PremierLeague/README.md

 # Getting started

-Just run it and get the classification ^^
+Just run it and get the classification's table of Premier League ^^